Lauricenia/Unit_2_Project_Lauricenia/Journal.md

 #### What did you learn:
 1. How are questions in IB about logic gates

-Reflection (7th day) - 25th December
+Reflection (7th day) - 25th November
 -----------------------------
 #### What did we do today:
 1. What is usability?